Reputation Management and The PPP Loan Disaster

 Top 10 Communication Tips

 There is so much that can be said about improving one’s communication skills that we could be reading (or writing) forever.
 Sometimes you simply want a list of reminders.
 This is such a list.
-It’s taken from my Confident and Clear Communication program, which goes into greater depth on each topic with exercises and questions to help you explore your unique communication patterns and tips to improve upon the aspects of your communication you wish to elevate.
+My Public Speaking Mastery and Communication Quantum Leap programs go into greater depth on each topic with exercises to help you explore your unique communication patterns and tips to improve upon the aspects of your communication you wish to elevate.

 1. Eliminate negative self-talk.

 Negative self-talk comes in many forms, including putting yourself down, diminishing your accomplishments, not accepting compliments, or beginning sentences with, “I’m just a…”.
 It is not productive, it is disempowering, and it reinforces beliefs you don’t want to hold about yourself.
+Replacing these thoughts with affirmations and factual reminders of your strengths will shift your mindset and the way others perceive you.

 2. Pay attention to your posture.

 Changing your posture can instantly change how you feel and how you are perceived by others.
+Stand tall with your shoulders relaxed and open—this not only boosts your confidence but also conveys it clearly to those around you.

 4. Be assertive, not aggressive or passive: identify the differences.